Contribution definition

 How Contribution is Used

 • Pricing.
 Special pricing deals should be designed to yield some amount of contribution; otherwise a company is essentially losing money every time it makes a sale.
 This is a particular concern when customers want to place large-volume orders at a low price.
+In this situation, it makes sense for a financial analyst to be involved in the negotiations, to ensure that the business does not incur a loss.

 • Capital expenditures.
 Management can estimate how expenditures for fixed assets alter the amount of direct costs incurred, and how this impacts profits.
 For example, an expenditure for a robot can reduce direct labor costs, but increases fixed costs.

 • Budgeting.
 The management team can use estimates of sales, direct costs, and fixed costs to forecast profit levels in future periods.
+This is especially useful when a business has a large fixed cost base, and so requires substantial sales volume just to break even.

 A common outcome of contribution analysis is an increased understanding of the number of units of product that must be sold in order to support an incremental increase in fixed costs.
 This knowledge can be used to drive down fixed costs or increase the contribution margin on product sales, thereby fine-tuning profits.